replicatedhq/help-center/README.md

     git submodule update
     ```

-5. Build the project
+5. Back in the root of the project, run
    ```bash
    make build
    ```

-6. Run the project
+6. And then run the project
    ```bash
    make serve
    ```